 In 2018, AHMM/EQMM associate editor Jackie Sherbow and Asimov's Science Fiction and Analog Science Fiction and Fact associate editor Emily Hockaday selected "Pisan Zapra" for inclusion in Terror at the Crossroads, the first in what will hopefully become a series of reprint anthologies from the four Dell magazines.
 On October 19, they tweeted a brief excerpt from the story -- "Somewhere nearby, a baby began to cry, so softly the sound was barely audible above the rustling of the leaves of the banana trees....
 There were no other houses nearby...." -- and selected a haunting image to illustrate it; that's the image over there at the left.

-And, if you'd like to read the complete story for free, it was reprinted in June of 2021 in issue number five of Indelible, the online literary magazine of the American University of Dubai.
+If you'd like to read the story for free, it was reprinted in June of 2021 in issue number five of Indelible, the online literary magazine of the American University of Dubai.

 Return to Bibliography.